neuralvis/elpa-mirror/melpa/ibuffer-project-readme.txt

                (unless (eq ibuffer-sorting-mode 'project-file-relative)
                  (ibuffer-do-sort-by-project-file-relative))))

-To avoid calling `project-current' each time, one can set `ibuffer-project-use-cache'.
+To avoid calculating project root each time, one can set `ibuffer-project-use-cache'.
-Project info per directory will be stored in the `ibuffer-project-cache' variable.
+Root info per directory will be stored in the `ibuffer-project-roots-cache' variable.
 Command `ibuffer-project-clear-cache' allows to clear project info cache.